by-jp/www.byjp.me/content/notes/twitter/41237042/index.md

 - imported
 - from-twitter
 ---
-wondering home in serenity, it's raining but it feels good - suit or nay\!
+wondering home in serenity, it's raining but it feels good - suit or nay!